taskcluster/taskgraph/docs/howto/resolve-keyed-by.rst

 The subkey in :func:`~taskgraph.util.schema.resolve_keyed_by` is expressed in dot path notation with each part of the path representing a nested dictionary.
-If any part of the subkey is a list, each item in the list will be operated on.
+If any part of the subkey is a list, you can use `[]` to operate on each item in the list.
 For example, consider this excerpt of a task definition:

 .. code-block:: yaml